AmigaMaster/Simple-Game-Solutions/solutions/B/Back to the Future Part III - Timeline of Monkey Island Walkthrough-EN.md

 ### 12.4.
 Hideout

-- Use button at the east door
+- USE button at the east door
 - Exit east door

 ### 12.5.
 Sleeping Room

-- Get can of gas (`Gas Can`)
+- PICK UP can of gas (`Gas Can`)
 - Exit west door

 ### 12.6.
 Hideout

-- Use button at the north door
+- USE button at the north door
 - Exit north door

 ### 12.7.
 Landing Site